-A cooperatively owned and operated bank that has been committed to serving their local community with thoughtful customer service and effective lending practices for more than 125 years
+A cooperatively owned bank committed to serving their local community for more than 125 years

 Recently, an individual reached out to us to find the best banking options in the greater Boston area.
 My research showed a multitude of small banks throughout the greater Boston area; it’s apparent that the people of Boston put a lot of stock into both community and local banking.
 Although we’re not sure exactly why so many smaller banking institutions in Boston have been able to survive while many similar institutions in other places have been bought by larger banks, it’s clear that there are many options for those looking to invest specifically in their surrounding community through their banking choices.